rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 #### Get information about production cluster

+Execute this step on the Cloud9 or EC2 instance you are using for the production cluster.

 Next, we need to add information about the production deployment to the new `tfvars` file.

-On the EC2 or Cloud9 instance you used for the production deployment, go to the directory `deployments/upgrade-baseline` and run:
+Go to the directory `deployments/upgrade-baseline` and run:

 ```bash
 python get_cluster_variables.py \